Understanding Change Management in the Workplace

 Another example of HR change management that can be underestimated is implementing new technology within a business.
 The modern workforce is constantly undergoing digital transformation as more systems and tools become available.
 While implementing new technologies can interrupt workflows, if rolled out ineffectively, the correct business change management methods can ensure new technologies do not hinder a business's processes.

-Other examples where business change management may be needed include operational modifications such as rolling out a new business model, shifting to remote work or changing the workplace hierarchy.
+Other examples where business change management may be needed include operational modifications such as rolling out a new business model, shifting to remote work, a 4-day workweek, or changing the workplace hierarchy.
 The role of HR change management in all of the above examples is critical for helping employees and management adapt to change successfully.

 Why is change management important?